Justify an Investment in a

 Adopting SAFe is not something to take lightly - it's an investment of time and treasure.

-But results like those above, even if we divide the lowest results numbers in half,
+But results like those above, even if we divide the lowest results numbers in half, significantly outweigh them.

 So there’s consensus that this ‘SAFe thing’ looks promising.
 However, we still need to demonstrate the kind of return your organization ought to realize if it’s funded.
 Let’s build the beginnings of a business case to determine some of the benefits we hope to realize by adopting SAFe.

 Here are a few of the typical challenges we see at many